analogjs/analog/apps/docs-app/docs/features/routing/content.md

 };
 ```

-In your route configuration, you can use the `RouteMeta` object to resolve meta tags for a route.
-This is done by assigning the `postMetaResolver` function to the `meta` property.
-Here's an example:
+The meta tags can be done asynchronously also.
+Assign the `postMetaResolver` function to the `meta` property.

 ```ts
 export const routeMeta: RouteMeta = {